red & blue rooftops

 soak up the ambience

 Hampstead Village is certainly one of the most eclectic streetscapes in London; it's a thriving scene, set within breathtaking views and a contemporary lifestyle – deeply rooted in historical essence.
 Located within a Camden conservation area, there's much preserved charm here, and no tall buildings.
 London clients relocate frequently due to continual work commitments, a growing family, or merely needing a bigger home.
-Having created numerous gardens in North London, for us, working on a rooftop was a breath of fresh air.
+Having created numerous North London gardens, for us, working on a roof terrace was a breath of fresh air.
 When I asked my clients how is it they're still living here after so long, they replied they've no plans to move from this enchanting Hampstead milieu.

 food for wildlife